MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch.md

 # The Changelog

-The Changelog represents everything new from all the builds from the Active Developmemnt Branch (RS_PRELEASE) released to the Fast ring.

->[!NOTE]
-> This page includes everything noted as part of the "What's new" and "General changes & improvements" sections of the blog posts published for each build [on the Windows Blog](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) and does not contain other noted updates for Insiders, fixes, or known issues.
+The Changelog represents everything new from all the builds from the Active Developmemnt Branch (RS_PRELEASE) released to the **Dev Channel**.
+This page includes everything noted as part of the "What's new" and "General changes & improvements" sections of the blog posts published for each build [on the Windows Blog](https://blogs.windows.com/windows-insider/) and does not contain other noted updates for Insiders, fixes, or known issues.

 ## Build 20206
 Windows 10 Insider Preview Build 20206 was released to the Dev Channel on [9/2/2020](https://blogs.windows.com/windows-insider/2020/09/02/announcing-windows-10-insider-preview-build-20206/).